We show you how to get approved for life insurance if you suffer from MS.

 The best offers go to those with RRMS.

-Normal neurologic examinations, no symptoms, and long periods of time between episodes.
+Normal neurologic examinations, no symptoms, and long periods between episodes.

-For example, if it’s been 10 years since your last episode, you may receive “standard plus” offers from some companies.
+For example, if it’s been ten years since your last episode, you may receive “standard plus” offers from some companies.

 If it’s only been one year since the last episode, the offer may include a table rating that adds 50-150% to the price.

-Please take a few minutes to submit your request today.
+Please take a few minutes to submit your request; we will provide accurate quotes based on your health history.